BlockScience/PocketSimulationModel/README.md

 ## Summary

-The enclosed repository serves as a simulation model for testing economic scenarios related to the Pocket Network.
+This repository serves as a simulation model for testing economic scenarios related to the Pocket Network.
 It utilizes cadCAD as the underlying simulation engine.

 ## Model Background